AndreChips/Full-Stack-Test/README.md

 ## Step by Step
 1. Run npm install on both the client and server folder.
 2. Run npm start to run both client and server.
-3. Run XAMPP and start Apache and MySQL
+3. Run XAMPP and start Apache and MySQL.
-4. Import the auth_db.sql file to localhost/phpmyadmin
+4. Import the auth_db.sql file to localhost/phpmyadmin.
-5. Done.
+5. The Project should run after these steps.

+## Notes
+Google Auth and Facebook Auth is still being implemented.